Mecole Hardman Player Prop Bets for NFL Week 9 | Kansas City vs. Green Bay 11/7/2021

 Matchup vs. Green Bay

-- Hardman had 55 receiving yards per game in one career matchup against the Packers, 15.5 more than his receiving yards prop bet over/under for Sunday's game (39.5).
+- Against the Packers, Hardman racked up 55 receiving yards in his lone career matchup, 15.5 more than his over/under for Sunday's game.

-- Hardman caught a touchdown pass in that game against the Packers.
+- Hardman caught a touchdown pass in that contest against the Packers.

-- This week Hardman will face the NFL's seventh-ranked pass defense (235.4 yards allowed per game).
+- The Packers are giving up 235.4 passing yards per game this season, the NFL's seventh-ranked pass defense.

-- The Packers have allowed 14 touchdowns through the air (1.8 per game).
-They are 19th in the NFL in that category.
+- The Packers' defense is 19th in the NFL, giving up 1.8 passing touchdowns per game.

 Recent Performances

-- In last week's matchup with the Giants, Hardman reeled in five passes for 63 yards while being targeted seven times.
+- In last week's game against the Giants, Hardman was targeted seven times and recorded five catches for 63 yards.

-- Hardman has also tacked on 13 receptions for 153 yards during his last three games.
-He's been targeted 17 times, producing 51.0 yards per game.
+- Hardman's 13 grabs have gotten him 153 yards (51.0 per game) over his last three outings.
+He was targeted 17 times.

 Hardman's Kansas City Teammates